unicef-drp/GeoSight/documentation/docs/setup/index.md

 # Setup

-This document covers how you can setup the project.
+This document covers how you can set up the project, for production and development environment.
-From setup the machine to setup the data.